OpenDSA/OpenDSA/RST/en/PL/LC/Substitution.rst

  Substitution Algorithm
 =======================

+The following exercise is good practice for identifying which case applies at each step of the substitution algorithm.

 .. avembed:: Exercises/PL/SubstitutionCases.html ka

+The following exercise will test your ability to complete a full substitution by applying the algorithm scrupulously.

+.. avembed:: Exercises/PL/SubstitutionResult.html ka

 [This section still needs to be written.
 The text below is from Taylor/Tom' version]